BlockchainLabsNZ/tge-contract/audit/readme.md

 	 - [x] Frameworks
 	 - [ ] Development/testing environment

+- #### Testability
+*[not audited  yet]*

+		 - [ ] Test coverage across all functions and events
+		 - [ ] Test cases for both expected behaviour and failure modes
+		 - [ ] Settings for easy testing of a range of parameters
+		 - [ ] No reliance on nested callback functions or console logs
+		 - [ ] No test scenarios calling other test scenarios

 ### Gas Optimization

  - [x] No string used in structs (which is more expensive than bytes32) – [example](https://github.com/BlockchainLabsNZ/mothership-sen/issues/3)
- - [ ] No variables assigned when it's possible to avoid without losing the meaning – [example](https://github.com/BlockchainLabsNZ/wings-private-contracts/issues/2) **– didn't check this yet**
+ - [ ] No variables assigned when it's possible to avoid without losing the meaning – [example](https://github.com/BlockchainLabsNZ/wings-private-contracts/issues/2) *[not audited  yet]*
  - [x] No uint8/16/32/... used, only uint256 – [gas saving reason](https://ethereum.stackexchange.com/questions/3067/why-does-uint8-cost-more-gas-than-uint256)
  - [x] No dead code found.
 All declared variables/modifiers/functions/events/files have been used